Android apps can be written using Kotlin, Java, and C++ languages. The Android SDK tools compile

 Intent Filters document.

-The following documents provide more information about activating specifc components:
+The following documents provide more information about activating specific components:

 The manifest file